AndersDeath/diary2/000-current.md

 # 28 October - Tuesday  - Gündoğan - 29 day of immigration

 Fridays are always awesome.
 It's so cool to think about weekend.
 Today I had a lot of meetings as usual on fridays.
 On one of them I talked to Damian who is a my coleege and we've been working together for the last two years.
+The accouthition of DRSMILE by Shtraumann will be finished next june or july.
+It means that I should be ready for it in quite short period for time.